Tree Pose

 (Pronounced as "vrick-SHAHS-anna")

 The Sanskrit word vrksa means "tree."
-Here you will learn how to lengthen your body up and down at the same time time like a tree.
+Here you will learn how to lengthen your body up and down at the same time like a tree.
 Pushing down while stretching up with equal force is the key to balance.

 How to do Tree Pose